ef4/ember-browserify/README.md

 }
 ```

+## Known Caveats

+Ember-browserify __cannot__ be used with named imports e.g. `import { foo } from 'bar';` as we have no way of knowing at the time of browserifying what portions of the import are being used.

 ## Using ember-browserify in addons

 Wrapping generic npm libraries is a pretty common use case for ember addons.
 Unfortunately, ember-browserify installed on an addon cannot simply consume an npm dependency for the host app.
 This is a limitation of ember-cli.
 More info in [this issue](https://github.com/ef4/ember-browserify/issues/34) and [this issue](https://github.com/ef4/ember-browserify/issues/38).
 Try it, and you'll probably get this error: